-I finally found myself needing some Python to do some OpenCV work on my Mac.
+I finally needed some Python to do some OpenCV work on my Mac.
 And although Mac nowadays comes with Python pre-installed, it's not the exact version we are looking for.

 Open a terminal and run the

 This should now return version 2.

-So how can we make sure that we have the latest Python version available on our Mac system?
+So how can we ensure we have the latest Python version available on our Mac system?

 Mac installing Python 3

 The easiest way to install Python 3 is to use Homebrew.
 If you haven't had Homebrew installed yet, check out this article explaining how to set up Homebrew on your Mac.

-With Homebrew installed, we can install Python, and it will install the latest stable (at the time of writing 3.9).
+With Homebrew installed, we can install Python, which will install the latest stable (at the time of writing 3.9).

 brew install python

 And once that is done, we should run the

 python3 command to see if our version matches.

 To fix that, we can add a new alias to link